Quantifying Environmental Impact

 PCRs and EPDs

 All construction materials, including cement and concrete, have environmental footprints—the impact their production and use have on the environment.
-Product Category Rules (PCRs) and Environmental Product Declarations (EPDs) work together to help us calculate their potential influence.
+In manufacturing, just as in business processes and other areas, quantifiable metrics are needed to evaluate and enhance performance, and aid ACA in tracking progress on its Roadmap to Carbon Neutrality.
+Product Category Rules (PCRs) and Environmental Product Declarations (EPDs) work together to help us determine the potential influence of cement and concrete on the environment.

-A Product Category Rule is a set of regulations, requirements, and guidelines that help us to define standards for a material.
+Product Category Rules are a set of regulations, requirements, and guidelines that help us to define standards for a material.
 It also ensures that comparable data and analysis methods influence the development of similar products.
+Specifically, PCRs outline the requirements that must be followed when developing EPDs, the predominant vehicle for communicating environmental impacts of materials.

-An Environmental Product Declaration is a report developed using a PCR for a specific type of material.
-This independently verified and registered summary includes all environmental impacts of a material’s production.
+An Environmental Product Declaration is a report developed using the PCR for a specific type of product.
+This independently verified and registered summary quantifies key environmental impacts of a material’s production.
+Publication of EPDs helps to stimulate and improve the environmental performance of cement and concrete globally.

 Scope of PCRs